FRINXio/frinxio.github.io/frinx-uniconfig/getting-started.md

 -   Retrieves and stores current startup and running configuration from mounted network devices
--   Pushes configuration data to devices via NETCONF or CLI
+-   Pushes configuration data to devices via NETCONF, CLI or gNMI
 -   Allows for diffs to be built between actual and intended execution of atomic configuration changes
--   Retrieves operational data from devices via NETCONF or CLI
+-   Retrieves operational data from devices via NETCONF, CLI or gNMI
 -   Provides subtree filtering capabilities in NETCONF
 -   Transactions can be managed on one or multiple devices
 -   Offers the ability to do a dry-commit to evaluate the functionality